Coinsnap/Coinsnap-for-Contactform7/readme.txt

 * Update: Unique name for BTCPay server setup Wizard return URL is set.
 * Update: Webhook data is saved as setting in Wordpress database.
 * Update: Added secret string check in webhook payload process.

+= 1.3.1 :: 2025-06-27 =
+* Fixed bug in webhook creation flow
+* Compatibility with Coinsnap Form 7 Plugin 6.1 is tested.